Schrank/schrank.github.com/_posts/articles/2012-10-25-Magentos-Flex-Uploader.md

 # Security?
 The interessting thing is, there is no cookie send with it.
 This means, the admin-user is not identified.
 And the form key (normally saved in the session) can not be checked?

+# Suprise, Suprise
+I was blind,good, that this blog article was not published yet :-) In the URL there is a Parameter called SID.
+And suprise, suprise it submits the Session ID.

+# Workflow
+To report in full...
+The Uploader uploads the image, it is processed and saved in a tmp directory.
+The response is a json object with the temporary images path, size, and a few informations about the session cookie it it.
+With this informations a new table row (and form elements) is via JavaScript created.
+After a submit, the pictures are moved and related to the product.